QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Introduction

-\looseness-1 $\bullet$ {\em \ul{\textbf{Outsourced DoS Mitigation with SAS Architecture Compliance:}}} To overcome the limitations of existing DoS defenses and the added risks of quantum-capable adversaries, $\qpadl$ introduces an outsourced counter-DoS service built on diverse CPP protocols with PQ-secure puzzle generation (e.g., hash-based, lattice-based) handled by the already existing entities i.e., PSDs.
+$\bullet$ {\em \ul{\textbf{Outsourced DoS Mitigation with SAS Architecture Compliance}}:} To overcome the limitations of existing DoS defenses and the added risks of quantum-capable adversaries, $\qpadl$ introduces an outsourced counter-DoS service built on diverse CPP protocols with PQ-secure puzzle generation (e.g., hash-based, lattice-based) handled by the already existing entities, i.e., PSDs.
 This design mitigates malicious SU and external adversary attacks during service requests and SAS server communications.
-While outsourcing shifts the DoS target to PSDs, $\qpadl$ is the first to reinforce their protection through a rate-limiting mechanism based on the linkability of the LRS, ensuring comprehensive DoS resistance without violating SAS architecture or FCC regulations. $\bullet$ {\em \ul{\textbf{Enabling Scalability Through Parallelization and Optimization}}:} We conducted comprehensive analytical and empirical evaluations of all $\qpadl$ instantiations, demonstrating their efficiency and scalability.
+While outsourcing shifts the DoS target to PSDs, $\qpadl$ is the first to reinforce their protection through a rate-limiting mechanism based on the linkability of the LRS, ensuring comprehensive DoS resistance with regulations compliance.

+$\bullet$ {\em \ul{\textbf{Enabling Scalability Through Parallelization and Optimization}}:} We conducted comprehensive analytical and empirical evaluations of all $\qpadl$ instantiations, demonstrating their efficiency and scalability.
 By leveraging GPU parallelization, acceleration methods, and database compression, we mitigated PIR bottlenecks and reduced PSD-side costs affected by database size.
 With one to $2^{10}$ users, GPU acceleration in $\qpadlenc$ yields an average $2.77\times$ speedup on the PSD side and $4.18\times$ in end-to-end delay; $\qpadlftr$ achieves $4.88\times$ and $11.49\times$, respectively; and $\qpadloop$ delivers $1.71\times$ and $1.68\times$.
 These results confirm $\qpadl$’s strong scalability, particularly beyond $2^{10}$ SUs per time window.